Spiffmeister/FaADE.jl/docs/src/Derivatives.md

 # Summation by Parts operators

 Below are the first and second derivative summation by parts operators.
+All stencils are written in 1D and then extended to two dimensions by looping over the required axis.

 ## First Derivative operators